TimDTTP/LearningCPP/leetcode/islandPerimeter/README.md

 3. In a vector, store index of '1's
 4. For each overlapping '1' subtract 2 from max sum Time O(n)

+- DFS
+1. Visit each box and if it is a 1 perform a dfs
+2. Increment perimeter if
+    - Goes out of bounds
+    - Adjacent box is 0